pasta29/sourcehive/README.md

 4. Run `npm run dev` to run the Project.
 5. The Project will be running on PORT 3000.
 6. Use Postman collection file in the root of the to import all the APIs.

+## Setup Frontend
+1. Navigate to the `frontend` directory.
+2. Run `npm i` to install all the dependencies.
+3. Create a `.env` file in the `frontend` directory based on `.env.example`.
+4. Run `npm start` to start the development server.
+5. The frontend will be running on PORT 3001.
+6. Ensure the backend is running before testing the frontend.